HGalloway/HGalloway/README.md

-- 👋 Hi, I’m @HGalloway
+- 👋 Hi, I’m Hilliard Drew/Luna Galloway (He/She/They)
 - 👀 I’m interested in Java, Python and Javascript development
 - 🌱 I’m currently learning Java and Javascript
 - 📫 How to reach me: